 Video conferencing and IP telephony infrastructure can be hardened in order to reduce its attack surface.
-For example, by ensuring that a Session Initiation Protocol server has a fully patched operating system, uses fully patched software and runs only required services.
+For example, by ensuring that a Session Initiation Protocol server has a fully patched operating system, uses fully patched applications and only runs required services.